Splines/raspi-captive-portal/README.md

   If you connect to the Raspberry Pi from remote, make sure to do so via Ethernet an NOT via WiFi as the setup script will create its own WiFi network and thus you won't be connected anymore (and maybe even lock yourself out of your Raspi).
 Python is installed by default on a Raspberry Pi, so clone this repository and execute the script via:

   <sub>Note that the script needs to run as sudo user.
-Make sure that you agree with the commands executed beforehand by looking into the `.sh` scripts in the folder `access-point`.
-Setup script tested with a fresh install of Raspbian GNU/Linux 11 (bullseye) on the Raspberry Pi 4.</sub>
+Make sure that you agree with the commands executed beforehand by looking into the `.sh` scripts in the folder `access-point/`.
+Setup script was tested with a fresh install of Raspbian GNU/Linux 11 (bullseye) on the Raspberry Pi 4.</sub>

   ```
   git clone https://github.com/Splines/raspi-captive-portal.git